 Welcome to VOC's Blog and Newsroom, where you'll find the latest on VOC events and accomplishments, volunteer stewardship tips, behind-the-scenes stories, features on VOC staff and volunteers, industry insights and more!

 Have a story suggestion or want to write a guest feature?
 Contact Kellie Flowers at 303-715-1010 ext.
 130 with your idea.

-From Crew Chefs to Crew Leaders, volunteer leaders are critical to the success of VOC projects.
-To celebrate their inspiring work and help you get to know them better, we’ll feature different volunteer leaders from time to time.
-Today, we’re putting Crew Leader Ryan Durham in the spotlight!
+But the people behind-the-scenes are just as important to our success.
+To celebrate their contributions and help you get to know them better, we’ll feature different members of our Board of Directors from time to time.
+Today, we’re putting Gerald Free in the spotlight!

 Public lands have been a big topic in our national news lately, with companies like Patagonia raising their voices in response to policies for places such as Bears Ears National Monument in Utah.
 You might’ve noticed it closer to home in Colorado, too, as full-page ads by the outdoor industry are running in the Denver Post to urge Colorado’s Congressional delegation to protect America’s public lands and national monuments.

 The New Year has arrived and we have big plans here at Volunteers for Outdoor Colorado (VOC).
 With nearly 100 volunteer projects on our calendar, we’ve got a lot to do… and we want you to join us!